EpistemicPolymath/PolymathicalBot/README.md

 There are no longer any commands that rely solely on this bot.

 I am going to be working on moving the !hello command into a more advanced custom script in FireBot, so for now that is disabled.
-The only commands still being used are polyz related and song requests related from Streamlabs Chatbot:
+The only commands still being used are polyz related on Streamlabs Chatbot:

 ## Poly Pointz Commands
 - **!polyz** - check how many poly pointz you have currently and how many hours you have supported the stream!